 If there’s a lesson here for all nations, it’s the power of simple populist messaging combined with the appeal of demagoguery.

-In this case, former United Kingdom Independence Party leader Nigel Farage, newly resigned Foreign Secretary Boris Johnson and Michael Gove, now UK’s agriculture secretary, made promises no one could keep, from leaving Brexit diverting 350 million pounds per week to the National Health Service instead of the EU to new and better trade agreements negotiated with individual EU countries via the World Trade Organization.
+In this case, former United Kingdom Independence Party leader Nigel Farage, former Foreign Secretary Boris Johnson and Michael Gove, now UK’s agriculture secretary, made promises no one could keep, from Brexit diverting 350 million pounds per week to the National Health Service instead of the EU to new and better trade agreements negotiated with individual EU countries via the World Trade Organization.

 Quotes such as “easiest negotiations in human history,” “Britain holds all the cards” and “take back our country” tripped off the tongues of Eurosceptics, who described a brave new world of rainbows and unicorns.

-Unfortunately, Prime Minister Theresa May’s Conservative government has proven to be incompetent at bargaining from a position of weakness.
+Unfortunately, Prime Minister Theresa May’s Conservative government has proven to be incompetent at bargaining from a position of weakness, the interests of one country against those of a union of 27.

 And that, as our Nina Avramovic put it all those months ago in her prescient post “Dear Brits; This is what it’s like to be a non-EU citizen,” means living in a whole new world of uncertainty, with limitations on travel, work and education.